-Directions: Read the story.
+Instructions: Read the story.
 Number the statements in the correct order.

 Manuel drives to work.
 He parks in a parking lot.
 He pays for parking with a credit card.
 He inserts his credit card at the pay station.
-He enters his pin and presses OK to continue.
-He enters his license plate number.
-Next, he enters the time.
-He always takes his receipt.
+He enters his pin and presses OK.
+He enters his licence plate number.
+He takes the receipt.